sxflynn/SideprojectIdeaGenerator/README.md

 ### Jan settings
-> ⚠️ TinyLlama does not output JSON correctly, so you might need a more powerful 7B model.
+> ⚠️ The default model in JanAi, `phi-2-3b`, requires 8GB of RAM and closing all your other apps, otherwise your computer will grind to a halt.

-Settings -> Model: TinyLlama Chat 1.1B Q4 (or a more powerful model if your computer has a lot of RAM)
+Settings -> Model: choose Phi-2 3B Q8 (requires 8GB of RAM, closed applications, and a fast computer)

 Settings -> Advanced: Enable API Server

-### OpenAI / Anyscale API
+### OpenAI / Anyscale / TogetherAi API
-You can run this package using OpenAI's or AnyScale's servers, but you will need to obtain an API key and add it in your `.env` file.
+You can run this package using OpenAI's, AnyScale's, or TogetherAi's servers, but you will need to obtain an API key and add it in your `.env` file.
 See Step 6 below.

 ## Installation
 1. Install Python version >= 3.11